scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 Google Cloud Service Health Incidents Cooling related failure in one of our buildings that hosts zone europe-west2-a for region europe-west2.
 Service Health
 This page provides status information on the services that are part of Google Cloud.
 Check back here to view the current status of the services listed below.
 If you are experiencing an issue not listed here, please contact Support.
-Learn more about what's posted on the dashboard in this FAQ.
+Learn more about what’s posted on the dashboard in this FAQ.
 For additional information on these services, please visit https://cloud.google.com/.
 Available
 Service information
 Service disruption